-The salary offered for Skilled Worker Visa applicants must be appropriate to the type of work and be at least £20,480.
+The salary offered for Skilled Worker Visa applicants must be appropriate to the type of work and meet the minimum salary requirement.
 If you switch into this category from a student visa or within 2 years, your qualifying salary could be 70% of the usual level.